Principality of Serbia (early medieval): Časlav (933–943/960)

-Fall and aftermath
+Aftermath

-After Časlav died c.
-943/960, the hinterland of Serbia was annexed by the Byzantines and reorganized as the Catepanate of Ras, (971–976).
-Serbia lost its centralized rule and the provinces once again came under the Empire.
+The principality was annexed by the Byzantine Empire in c.
+969–971 and reorganized as the Catepanate of Ras.
+Serbia lost its centralized rule and the lands once again came under the Empire.
 Jovan Vladimir emerged later as a ruler of Duklja, a small territory centered in Bar on the Adriatic coast, as a Byzantine vassal.
 His realm was called Serbia, Dalmatia, Sklavonia, etc., and eventually included much of the maritime provinces, including Travunia and Zachlumia.
 His realm probably stretched into the hinterland to include some parts of Zagorje (inland Serbia and Bosnia) as well.
 Vladimir's pre-eminent position over other Slavic nobles in the area explains why Emperor Basil approached him for an anti-Bulgarian alliance.
 With his hands tied by war in Anatolia, Emperor Basil required allies for his war against Tsar Samuel, who ruled a Bulgarian empire stretching over Macedonia.
 In retaliation, Samuel invaded Duklja in 997, and pushed through Dalmatia up to the city of Zadar, incorporating Bosnia and Serbia into his realm.
 After defeating Vladimir, Samuel reinstated him as a vassal prince.
 We do not know what Vladimir's connection was to the previous princes of Serbia, or to the rulers of Croatia—much of what is written in the Chronicle of the Priest of Duklja about the genealogy of the Doclean rulers is mythological.
 Vladimir was murdered by Vladislav, Samuel's nephew and successor of his son, circa 1016 AD.
 The last prominent member of his family, his uncle Dragimir, was killed by some local citizens in Kotor in 1018.
 That same year, the Byzantines defeated the Bulgarians, and in one masterful stroke re-took virtually all of southeastern Europe.